EBI-Metagenomics/EMG-docs/docs/portal.rst

 ---------------
 Comparison tool
 ---------------
 Comparing runs helps to identify feature associated with experimental factors.
-EBI Metagenomics has developed a Comparison Tool that allows user to compare the GO-slim terms associated with the runs of a project (see `Analysis pipeline`_).
+EBI Metagenomics has developed a Comparison Tool that allows user to compare the GO-slim terms associated with the runs of a project (see `Analysis pipeline <https://github.com/ProteinsWebTeam/EMG-docs/blob/master/docs/analysis.rst>`__).

 **To use the current tool, select the corresponding tab from any EMG webpage:**